Menu Close

 • Join a supportive community: connect with like-minded individuals by joining a supportive community or group to share your emotions.

-• Pause and reflect: take a moment before responding to things, and consider your response patterns.
+• Pause and reflect: take a moment before responding to things and consider your response patterns.

-• Reach out to a loved one: confide in a trusted loved one, sharing your feelings and knowing they care about your well-being.
+• Reach out to a loved one: confide in a trusted loved one, sharing your feelings and knowing they care about your wellbeing.

 support

-If you or anyone you know requires support, our Advice and Support Service is open Monday to Friday, 10 am to 4 pm, where advisers can signpost you to local support that fits your needs, including our Change Mental Health services.
+Our Advice and Support Service is open Monday to Friday, 10am to 4pm (closed for lunch between 12.30pm and 1.30pm), where advisers can signpost you to local support that most fits your needs, including our Change Mental Health services.
 We offer initial advice on money worries and help to deal with emergencies.

 Contact 0808 8010 515, email us at advice@changemh.org or fill out the enquiry form on the Advice and Support Service page.